 A telomere-annotated reference genome enables recovery of telomeric reads from human long-read whole genome sequencing datasets

 We first constructed an extended reference genome, hg38ext, that combines chromosome sequences of the hg38 reference genome (Schneider et al., 2017; “Initial sequencing and analysis of the human genome,” 2001) and human subtelomeric assemblies (Stong et al., 2014), resulting in a reference set annotated with boundaries of subtelomeric and telomeric tracts.
 The layout of this reference set is available in Supplemental File S1, and the set itself can be reproduced with a script available as Supplemental File S2.
-We then aligned PacBio CCS reads of seven Genome in a Bottle [GIAB] (Zook et al., 2019) human subjects (HG001 through HG007) to hg38ext, and in total, observed reads mapping to the ends of chromosomes and extending into telomeric regions on 10 p arms and 19 q arms, with 53–295 such reads on the p arms and 384–1119 on the q arms (Supplemental Table S2).
+We then aligned to it PacBio CCS reads of seven Genome in a Bottle [GIAB] (Zook et al., 2019) human subjects (HG001 through HG007) from three different ancestries (Azhkenazim, Chinese, and Utah), which included two son/father/mother trios (Supplemental Table S1).
+In total, we observed reads mapping to the ends of chromosomes and extending into telomeric regions on 10 p arms and 19 q arms, with 53–295 such reads on the p arms and 384–1119 on the q arms (Supplemental Table S2).
 Portions of reads contained in the telomeric regions were extracted for further analysis (Figure 1).